 Florian Zeller didn't know he would become an Oscar winner when he debuted The Father at the pre-pandemic Sundance Film Festival in 2020.
 After that success, he's wasted no time adapting another one of his plays.
 He again partners with screenwriter Christopher Hampton on The Son, which stars Hugh Jackman, Vanessa Kirby, Laura Dern, and recent Best Actor winner Anthony Hopkins.
 With the universal acclaim he received for The Father, Zeller may want to make a splash at his native festival.
 But being that Zeller and the film look to be prime Oscar contenders this year, Sony Pictures Classics may hold it for a few months until the fall festivals are in full swing.

-There's no way to know when a Terrence Malick film will be released precisely.
+There's no way to figure out when a Terrence Malick film will be released.
 All you can do is wait and pray.
-Malick premiered his last film, A Hidden Life, at Cannes in 2019, and he also won the Palme d'Or for his magnum opus The Tree of Life in 2011.
-He once again has saddled himself with another weighty topic, as The Way of the Wind will tell several episodes of the life of Jesus Christ, led by a cast of Mark Rylance, Ben Kingsley, Joseph Fiennes, and Matthias Schoenaerts.
-Several of Malick's films have been delayed for years as he endlessly tinkers in the editing room, so there's no telling when this film (shot in 2019) will be seen.
+Malick premiered his last movie, A Hidden Life, at Cannes in 2019, and he also won the Palme d'Or for his magnum opus The Tree Of Life in 2011.
+He once again has saddled himself with another weighty topic, as The Way Of The Wind will tell several episodes of the life of Jesus Christ, led by a cast of Mark Rylance, Ben Kingsley, Joseph Fiennes, and Matthias Schoenaerts.
+Several of Malick's films have been delayed for years as he endlessly tinkers in the editing room, so there's no telling when this film will be seen.

 Darren Aronofsky has been missing since Mother! proved divisive back in 2017.
 Now he's ready to return with a film that seems even wackier.
 Brendan Fraser plays a 600 lb recluse who attempts to reconnect with his teenage daughter.
 Aronofsky hasn't been to Cannes since he debuted Requiem for a Dream in 2000.
 He's had a stable relationship with the Venice Film Festival ever since and could end up keeping with tradition and taking this film there.
 But after the tumultuous release of Mother! and the potential oddity of this story, maybe Aronofsky will return to the festival that launched one of his greatest hits.